Hand-Dipping Beeswax Candles

 Adding Scent

 Many people enjoy the natural scent of beeswax.
 However, you certainly can add fragrance with essential oils or purchased candle fragrance.
-Just keep in mind that you will be added scent to that whole vat of melted wax.
+Just keep in mind that you will be adding scent to that whole vat of melted wax – this may make it less suitable for other projects.

 Expert Tips

-While the wax is hot, why not preserve some leaves with a quick wax dip.
+Another great use of wax, preserve some leaves with a beeswax dip.
 It’s a great way to make the Fall color last for months.

-There are a lot of inexpensive handmade gifts you can make with beeswax too.
+In fact, there are a lot of inexpensive handmade gifts you can make with beeswax.
 What a nice idea for someone special.

 Dipping Beeswax Candles Tutorial